ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_changes/first_changes.rst

 #.
 To display the different chirp waves on the JavaScope, the ``javascope.c`` and ``javascope.h`` file will be modified.
 #.
 Open the ``javascope.h`` file and add three new entrys to the ``JS_OberservableData`` enum. (e.g. JSO_Chirpwave1, etc.).

+   * Here the names for all observable data are stored in an enum.
+   * Observable data include all signals which can be displayed in the JavaScope.

 #.
 In the ``javascope.c`` file with the ``extern`` keywords the three chirp_output float variables from the ``isr.c``.
 #.
 In the ``JavaScope_initalize`` add the three new entrys to the ``js_ch_observable`` array.

+   * Here the addresses of the variables are assigned to the specific elements in the ``js_ch_observable`` array corresponding to its enum.
+   * The value of the variable itself will be automatically updated in the ``JavaScope_update`` function (no changes have to be made).

 #.
 The ``javascope.c`` file should look like this now.

    .. code-block:: c